dmartin4820/peopledepot-node/README.md

-# Project title and description

-Include a project description that explains **what** your project is and **why** it exists.
-Aim for no more than 3-5 concise sentences.
-For example, you might say:
+# PeopleDepot Node

-{Project Name} is a project of Hack for LA.
-Hack for LA is a brigade of a Code for America that exists to {your mission}. {Project Name} helps {target users} accomplish {goal of project}.
-The {app/site/thing you're building}'s main features include {very brief feature descriptions}.
+*PeopleDepot Node* is a project of Hack for LA.
+Hack for LA is a brigade of a Code for America that exists to {your mission}.   *PeopleDepot Node* helps client projects of PeopleDepot accomplish integrate a PeopleDepot backend that uses Node.js.

 ### Project context